Fsmash/demo/README.md

 Now I will explain a little bit about what the code is actually doing a bit as it will help solidify this concept of abstraction.
 This "const geometry" variable is referring to this "BoxGeometry" object. "new" is the way we ask for a new chunk of memory to be allocated (given) to store all our "BoxGeometry" data.
 And the "THREE" is just the "namespace" it is under.
 Namespace is just a way of organizing code.
 We know explicitly that it is part of "threejs".

 What do you think "BoxGeometry" is for?
-I mean, unless someone is trying to mislead you or just bad a coding most times the names we give for **objects** usually refer to what they are doing.
-So without referring to the doc, let's try to assume what it is doing here.
-We can do it this time for the sake of understanding this concept of "abstraction".
-I'll allow it lol.
+I mean, unless someone is trying to mislead you or just bad a coding most times the names we give for **objects** usually refer to what they are for.
+So without referring to the doc, let's try to think about it.
+We can "assume" this time for the sake of understanding this concept of "abstraction".

 We can see what parameters (arguments) it takes in.
 It's all numbers.
 1 to be exact.
 If we assume that "BoxGeometry" has to do with the geometry of the cube we are rendering then we can infer that it is specifying the dimensions of the cube.
 Width, length, and height.
 It's a three dimensional cube so that probably is it.
 It is.
-Check the doc.
-It's just not in that order lol.
+Check the doc later to confirm.

 So we have an object that holds all the geometry data of the cube being rendered.
 It is reasonable to have an object just for this.
 Why?
 It "makes sense" to organze code this way.
 If we have to write a whole thing just to hold cube data every time we want a box shape it would be a bit much.
 All the relevant functions that operate on the geometry data of this box geometry data also is in this object.
 Something like "geometry.scaleWidth(5)" or something like it could reasonably be in this object that scales the width by multiplying the "width" variable in the **object** by 5.

-This ties back into why we use variables.
-It is a shorthand descriptive way of referring back to the **object**.
-I know I said in the beginning assuming too early can be an issue but we can't help it.
-Just don't run with an assumption without confirming.
-With experience you end up being correct more often.
-Of course referring to the doc is a must but if we can reasonably assume some things like a function that should belong to the relevant **object** definition we know what to look for.
-In this case we can look for the scaling function that "BoxGeometry" should have.
-And it does.
-It's just not this "scaleWidth" name that I guessed at.

-But hey, then you can write your own function called that and calls the scale function to scale the width if you want.
-Why you would want to do so is up to you.

-    TIP: Never write functions mindlessly ahead of time.
-You'll recognize with experience when you would want a function for something.
-Usually when you find yourself needing to repeat the same piece of code again and again.
+Check at some point and see what you find.

 Okay, one last thing before we go over very very briefly what the code is doing.
 I swear.
 The concept of **scope**